Chip Bell: Publications

 Bell has authored or co-authored twenty-four books, of which nine have been described as national and international best-sellers.
-A book about innovative service, entitled Sprinkles: Creating Awesome Experiences Through Innovative Service, has been described by one reviewer as "stand[ing] out from the crowd”.
+A book about innovative service, titled Sprinkles: Creating Awesome Experiences Through Innovative Service, has been described by one reviewer as "stand[ing] out from the crowd”.
 Other books have been described by the same reviewer as "smart, succinct, accessible, and practical."
-In February 2017, Bell published a book entitled Kaleidoscope: Delivering Innovative Service that Sparkles.
+In February 2017, Bell published a book titled Kaleidoscope: Delivering Innovative Service that Sparkles.
 His newest book is Inside Your Customer's Imagination: 5 Secrets for Creating Breakthrough Products, Services, and Solutions.